 Brokerage Fees & Gift Value

-The UUA does not charge a fee for processing gifts of securities, though our broker, US Bank N.A., does charge a nominal fee for handling these transfers ($10.00 for most transactions).
-Ultimately, the amount we receive at the UUA (to be used by the UUA per your instructions, or to be forwarded to your congregation or other UU entity) will be based on the sale price minus any brokerage fees.
+The UUA does not charge a fee for processing gifts of securities, though our broker, US Bank N.A., does charge a nominal fee for handling these transfers ($0.03/share for most transactions plus a small SEC fee).
+Ultimately, the amount we receive at the UUA (to be used by the UUA per your instructions, or to be forwarded to your congregation or other UU entity) will be based on the sale price minus any fees.

 Per IRS rules, your gift value (for tax purposes) is based on the average of the high and low price of your stock gift on the date of transfer into the UUA account.
 Your gift value is not reduced by brokerage fees.